3.1. The generic character of any association

 church, has led to charges of heresy and persecution because of faith.
 The ecumenical movement in the second half of that century led many churches to the mutual recognition of each other’s celebration of word and sacrament, of being a church, and of

-the offices.
-Since the second Vatican council also the Roman-Catholic Church recognizes each Christian faith community to be an expression of the body of Christ, celebrating community in the service of word and sacrament.
+the offices in the transfer of faith.
+Since the second Vatican council also the Roman-Catholic Church recognizes each organized Christian faith community to be an expression of the body of Christ, celebrating community in the service of word and sacrament.

 3.7.
 Clubs and interest groups